persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

   study.

 - Import Python...: Display a dialog box for loading an OTGui Python script.
+  It is impossible to load a study when another one is already opened.

 - Cancel: Close the dialog box